buy-to-let investor

 Why choose an HMO?

-Growing demand: As previously mentioned, tenant demand is high and isn’t slowing down any time soon.
-In fact, analysis of the UK housing market indicates that tenants renting privately could make up more than half of the housing market by 2039.
-Multi-let properties (including HMOs) are hugely popular with the 25-34 year old demographic, which makes up 32.6% of tenants according to research by the RLA.
+Growing demand: As previously mentioned, tenant demand is high and isn’t slowing down any time soon, as a rising number of people are renting until later in life.
+Multi-let properties (including HMOs) are hugely popular with the 25-34-year-old demographic, which makes up almost a third of tenants.

 Landlords who let their properties to students are also seeing a significant rise in demand across major university towns and cities.
 This has led to growth in the student HMO market, which again can offer high yields and excellent occupancy rates year after year.
 University towns and cities are also a great target for property investors looking to accommodate young professionals.